railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_journals.rst

    *Partner form in invoicing mode*

-You can create a new *Invoicing Journal* on a partner on the fly.
+You can create a new :guilabel:`Invoicing Journal` on a partner on the fly.
 You can show if the invoices should be grouped or not after you have generated them in the journal.
 Create a second invoicing journal ``End-of-Month Invoicing`` which you can assign to another partner.